 - Ceilings.
 The focus is on emphasizing the characteristic ceiling.
 Ceilings are an exceptional feature of this style.

 - Walls.
 Most often are used brick or concrete walls.
-On the walls can be hang large artwork.
+On the walls can hang large artwork.

 - Floors.
-To maintain an industrial impression, the most commons are used polished concrete flooring.
+To maintain an industrial impression, most commons are used polished concrete flooring.
 This is a practical and economical option.
 Wood or stone can also be used for flooring.

 - Lighting.
 Used standing lamps and hanging luminaries.
 There are suitable ceiling lights on rails or cables and directional lights.

 - Decorations.
-Soft couches, scattered cushions and mats outweigh the cold industrial elements.
+Soft couches, scattered cushions, and mats outweigh the cold industrial elements.
 Plants also soothe the coldness of the industrial interior.
 Another way of drawing into the interior of this style the magical atmosphere is artworks.
 These can be graphic works, photographs, antique posters, large-format paintings.
 Hang one piece if its size is big enough to be the accent of the room.
 However, in the case of smaller-format works, they may be blended with promotional letters, various ornaments and other accessories suitable for hanging on the wall.
-It is important that it makes sense to you and effectively show itself in the space.
+It is important that it makes sense to you and effectively shows itself in the space.

 - Furniture, other items – can be of any interior design style – from Rococo to Italian interior design.
 The furniture is very often a wood and metal union.
 Frequently is used vintage furniture.
-At the first glance, industrial-style furniture may seem like coming from an old factory or closed post office archive.
+At first glance, industrial-style furniture may seem like coming from an old factory or closed post office archive.
 But do not be fooled – it’s not old spam.

-- The incompleteness – interior is designed to create a feeling of incompleteness.
+- The incompleteness – the interior is designed to create a feeling of incompleteness.
 In order to create an industrial interior, it is most important to create an illusion of rough surfaces and materials that would point to the industrial past.
-The most simply way to achieve the impression of incompleteness is to leave some of the walls or surfaces unprocessed, incomplete.
+The most simple way to achieve the impression of incompleteness is to leave some of the walls or surfaces unprocessed, incomplete.